rhydhamp1421/Retail-Sales-Data-Analysis/README.md

 - **Credit Card** was the most frequently used payment method.

 ## Conclusion
-This project provides valuable insights into retail sales data, helping to optimize sales strategies and improve customer experience.
-Future enhancements could include deeper machine learning-based predictive analytics.
+This project provides valuable insights into retail sales data, helping businesses optimize sales strategies and improve customer experience.
+Future enhancements could involve advanced forecasting techniques or deeper machine learning-based analysis.

 ## How to Use This Project
 1. Clone the repository.
-2. Import the dataset into a SQL database.
+2. Import the dataset into an SQL database.
 3. Run SQL queries to extract insights.
-4. Use Python for advanced analysis and visualizations.
+4. Use Excel for advanced data analysis and visualization.

 ## Author
 Rhydham Prajapati